The Cutting Edge: Plot

 At the U.S. Nationals, despite strong performances in the short program and long program, they seem to place third, shattering their Olympic dreams.
 However, when one of the leading pairs falls during the competition, they advance to second place, earning their spot on the Olympic team.
 However, their potential is threatened by their growing attraction to each other.
 Kate attempts to seduce Doug after a night of drunken celebration, revealing that she broke off her engagement to wealthy financier Hale Forrest.
 Usually a ladies' man, Doug uncharacteristically rebuffs her advances, fearing the possibility of regret and loss of respect for each other.

-When Kate discovers that Doug has bedded another woman (a rival skater) almost immediately after leaving her to sleep off her intoxication, she becomes enraged.
+When Kate discovers that Doug has slept with another woman (a rival skater) almost immediately after leaving her to sleep off her intoxication, she becomes enraged.
 However, the temporary rift is set aside as they attempt to train in a risky skating move invented by Pamchenko, which will assure them a gold medal if they can pull it off without serious injury.

 At the finals at the Albertville Olympics, they look to be one of the top pairs competing for the gold.
 However, another argument threatens their chemistry on the ice, and in the process Doug and Kate both discover that Kate is the fallible partner after all.
-Before getting on the ice for their decisive performance, Doug professes to Kate that he has fallen in love with her, leaving Kate to overcome with emotion, and she decides they are going to do the Pamchenko.
-They proceed to skate with a passion neither had shown before, performing the Pamchenko flawlessly.
+Before getting on the ice for their decisive performance, Doug professes to Kate that he has fallen in love with her, leaving Kate overcome with emotion, and she decides they are going to do the Pamchenko.
+They proceed to skate with a passion neither had shown before, performing the Pamchenko flawlessly to win them the gold medal.
 Kate tells Doug she also loves him and they kiss each other before the cheering crowd.